 When should I test for STIs?

-Most STIs don't show in a test straight away.
-So you need to wait a few weeks before a test will be accurate.
+So you need to wait a few weeks after sexual contact before a test will be accurate.
 This time is called the window period.
-The window periods are different for different infections.
+And window periods are different for different infections.

 How long does it take for STIs to show in tests?